Why do the IMR Course?

 This course was designed by new General Internists after surveying their colleagues for topics that were felt to be relevant and high-yield subject matter for Canadian Internal Medicine trainees preparing for final exams.
-After a successful sell-out eighth year in 2020 and our first ever virtual conference in 2021, content has been updated and expanded for the 2022 program for residents preparing to write their final exams.
+After successful sell-out live conferences in 2013-2020, we held our first ever virtual conference in 2021.
+The virtual format has been favoured by residents to reduce travel time and conference costs.
+Content has been updated and expanded for the 2024 program for residents preparing to write their final exams.
+In 2023, 99.8% of attendees recommended the IMR course to other residents as a “must-take” study tool when preparing for their Internal Medicine examinations.

 The 2.5 day course is available to all residents and International Medical Graduates pursuing Internal Medicine specialization in Canada.
 Course material will be supplemented by online physical examination videos and course notes available exclusively to attendees.